rupe120/cookiecutter-pypackage/docs/faq.md

     project_short_description
     A 1-sentence description of what your Python package does.

-    release_date
-    The date of the first release.

-    year
-    The year of the initial package copyright in the license file.
+    repository_name
+    The GitHub repository name.
+Defaults to the project_slug with the underscores (_) turned to hyphens (-).

     version
     The starting version number of the package.

-    install_precommit_hooks
-    If you choose yes, then cookiecutter will install pre-commit hooks for you.

-    docstrings_style
-    one of `google, numpy, rst`.
-It's required by flake8-docstrings.

     ## Options

     The following package configuration options set up different features for your project.

+    use_pytest
+    If you choose yes, then Cookiecutter will include unit PyTest unit tests.

     command_line_interface
     Whether to create a console script using Python Fire.
 Console script entry point will match the project_slug.
-Options: \['fire', "No command-line interface"\]
+Options: ["fire", "No command-line interface"]

+    create_author_file
+    If you choose yes, then Cookiecutter will include an AUTHORS.md file for acknowledging contributors.

+    open_source_license
+    Selects an open source license for the package.
+Options: ["MIT", "BSD-3-Clause", "ISC", "Apache-2.0", "GPL-3.0-only", "Not open source"]

+    docstrings_style
+    one of `google, numpy, rst`.
+It's required by flake8-docstrings.

+    install_precommit_hooks
+    If you choose yes, then Cookiecutter will attempt to install pre-commit hooks for you.

     ```

     except above settings, for CI/CD, you'll also need configure gitub repsitory secrets
     at page repo > settings > secrtes, and add the following secrets:

     - PERSONAL_TOKEN (required for publishing document to git pages)
-    - TEST_PYPI_API_TOKEN (required for publishing dev release to testpypi)
-    - PYPI_API_TOKEN (required for publish )